Maycon1993/Devices-docs/surface-hub/surface-hub-windows10-eos-migration.md

 Surface Hub 2S devices should transition to a supported Windows 11-based platform to continue using Teams and receive the latest updates.
 You have three options:

 1. **Hardware upgrade**:
-   - The easiest path is to install a [Surface Hub 3 Compute Cartridge](surface-hub-3-compute-cartridge-overview.md), which comes preloaded with the Windows 11-based Microsoft Teams Rooms on Windows platform.
+   - The easiest path is to install the [Surface Hub 3 Compute Cartridge](install-manage-surface-hub-3-compute-cartridge.md), which comes preloaded with the Windows 11-based Microsoft Teams Rooms on Windows platform.
 This cartridge also provides the best experience of Teams Rooms on Surface Hub due to the enhanced performance capabilities of Surface Hub 3 ([as detailed at the end of this blog post](https://techcommunity.microsoft.com/t5/surface-it-pro-blog/what-s-new-for-surface-hub-3/ba-p/3962801)).

 2. **Software migration** *(available only until October 14, 2025)*:
    - Surface Hub 2S devices can also be software-migrated to the Microsoft Teams Rooms platform using the process outlined in [Migrate Surface Hub 2S to Microsoft Teams Rooms on Windows](surface-hub-2s-migrate-to-mtr-w.md).